avblink/Advanced-Custom-Fields-Repeater-Field/README.md

 # Installation

 This software can be treated as both a WP plugin and a theme include.
-However, only when activated as a plugin will updates be available/
+However, only when activated as a plugin will updates be available

 # Plugin
 1. Copy the 'acf-repeater' folder into your plugins folder